HadesArchitect/GrafanaCassandraDatasource/README.md

 *This part of the documentation relates only to development of the plugin and not required if you only intended to use it.*

-Frontend part is implemented using *Typescript*, *WebPack*, *ESLint* and *NPM*, backend is written on *Golang* and uses *Dep* as a dependency manager.
+The frontend part is implemented using *Typescript*, *WebPack*, *ESLint* and *NPM*.
+The backend is written on *Golang* and uses *Dep* as a dependency manager.
 The plugin development uses docker actively and it's recommended to have at least basic understanding of docker and docker-compose.

 ### Installation and Build